Hyphaeic/HPL/README.md

 HPL-1.0 is Apache 2.0 with a legal landmine against entities that enable opaque suppression of information, surveillance technologies and their material beneficiaries.

 A deployable legal trojan horse for small teams, indie devs, open hardware projects, researchers and others.

-Infractions cannot resolve for material benefit, only specific injunctionary measures & legal fees to uncover these shadowy machines.

-The license looks familiar.
-Compliance teams pattern-match it to Apache, see "permissive," and move on.
-Developers copy-paste it into large codebases without reading carefully.
-By the time anyone notices Section 4, the code is already integrated.
+Licensors are extensively protected.

+The objective is to lay licence traps in the open source ecosystem that will inevitably get scooped up into larger codebases of entities enabling digital surveillance & suppression.

+This licence lists explicit terms, including differentiating law enforcement and military usage against lawful combatants.
+If you enable surveillance or suppression of information, you are in violation of these terms.

+Next comes the discovery process.
+This licence lists internal moderation informstion and brings it into the public's eye through the courts.

 1. **Retroactive termination**: If they violate Section 4, the license is void *ab initio*—as if it was never granted.
 All prior use becomes copyright infringement.